kaneyxx/RL/README.md

 # RL

 ## About
-This repo tries to implement reinforcement learning algorithms after studying the theories.
+This repo tries to implement reinforcement learning algorithms

 ### <Q-learning & Sarsa>
 <br/>